 10 of our favorite LGBTQ anime

-We’re all about anime pride, but a full list of the best series would take you all night to read.
-We've narrowed it down to 10 of our faves to get you started:
+We’re all about anime pride, but a full list of the best series would take you all night to read, and you’ve got hot dates to go on and sexy shows to watch.
+So here’s a list of 10 of our faves to get you started.

 Princess Knight first aired in 1967, making it one of the OG anime series.
 The show’s gender-fluid main character was one of the first in manga to fluctuate between masculine and feminine identities.